My name is Moritz Beller. I am doing a PhD on TestRoots in the Software Engineering Research Group at TU Delft.

 Wie viel Testen ist genug? in Eclipse Magazin 1.15, Frankfurt am Main (Germany), 2014.

 Quantifying Continuous Code Reviews at TU München (Germany), 2013.

 Static Validation of ConQAT Architecture Descriptions at TU München (Germany), 2011.

-I am a member of the PhD concuil of the Institute for Programming research and Algorithmics.
+I am a member of the PhD council of the Institute for Programming research and Algorithmics.

 I am honored to be ...

-I am honored to have served in the PC of ...
+I am honored to be in the PC of ...

 I was a reviewer for ...